On the generalization of the Kruskal-Szekeres coordinates: a global conformal charting of the Reissner-Nordstrom spacetime: Preliminary

 \subsection{Kruskal–Szekeres coordinates}

 Kruskal–Szekeres coordinates represent a maximal CCG chart for the Schwarzschild metric and has been studied extensively in the literature \cite{Unruh,lemos_silva_2021,kruskal_1960,doran_lobo_crawford_2008,KS_for_f(R)}.
-Their global nature is attributed to two features: (i) they can cover the null sphere located at radius $r=2M$ which Bob will fail to chart, and (ii) it is a maximal extension of the Schwarzchild chart representing two copies of the Schwarzschild universe.
+Their global nature is attributed to two features: (i) they can cover the null hypersurface located at radius $r=2M$ which Bob will fail to chart, and (ii) it is a maximal extension of the Schwarzchild chart representing two copies of the Schwarzschild universe.
 The metric written in the spherical-like coordinate known as the Schwarzschild Spacetime $(t,r,\theta,\phi)$ \footnote{Since examining the behavior and possible problems of the spherical coordinates as $r \rightarrow \infty$ falls beyond the scope of this work, the angular dependence $(\theta, \phi)$ will be neglected from now on for simplicity.} where $t \in \mathbb{R}$, $r \in \mathbb{R}_{+}\symbol{92}\{0\}$, $\theta \in(0, \pi)$, and $\phi \in[0,2 \pi)$ takes the well-known form

-where $d S_{Sch}^{2}$ and $d S_{Con}^{2}$ stand for the Schwarzschild and conformal metric respectively.
+where $d S_{Sch}^{2}$ and $d S_{Con}^{2}$ stand for the Schwarzschild and conformal metric\footnote{Conformal to 2D minkowskian manifold} respectively.
 Here, $r_*$ is defined\footnote{Usually, the constant of integration in defining the tortoise coordinate, $r_{*}$, is chosen to be $-2Mln(2M)$ in order to maintain dimensionless quantity inside the natural logarithm.
-Here, for simplicity we omit this step. } as follows
+Here, for simplicity, we omit this step. } as follows